hansvangent/hansvangent/README.md

 <h2 align="center">Hi, there 👋</h2>

-<p align="center">I'm Hans.<br/> (Content) Marketer, SEO'er, digital marketer with a bachelor in Computer Science. and a <b>huge</b> fan of Open-Source.</p>
+<p align="center">I'm Hans.<br/> (Content) Marketer, SEO'er, a digital marketer with a bachelor in Computer Science. and a <b>huge</b> fan of Open-Source.</p>

 <p align="center">I'm the founder of <a href="https://usergrowth.io/" target="_blank">User Growth: Content Marketing, SEO, and Paid Media Agency</a>, where we help our clients get higher in Google and get more revenue from their online marketing efforts (both paid and organic).
-Next to that I'm actively building a WordPress plugin called the <a href="https://www.evergreencontentposter.com/"" target="_blank">Evergreen Content Poster, which helps you double your traffic to your evergreen content by keeping it alive and in front of your target audience on social media.</a></p>
+Next to that, I'm actively building a WordPress plugin called the <a href="https://www.evergreencontentposter.com/" target="_blank">Evergreen Content Poster, which helps you double your traffic to your evergreen content by keeping it alive and in front of your target audience on social media.</a></p>

 <p align="center">
   <a href="http://twitter.com/jcvangent">